thebigcrunch/TheBigDocs/README.md

 * When information changes, notifications are rare
 * Most published information never changes
 * Ergo most published information is out of date
+* Most smart people cannot publish information to the internet